walidsa3d/cookiecutter-ansible/README.md

 # Cookiecutter-Ansible

-This Cookiecutter template helps you create an Ansible role with Molecule testing.
-It supports various drivers (Vagrant, Docker, Podman) and verifiers (Ansible, Testinfra).
+This Cookiecutter template helps you create an Ansible role with Molecule tests.

 ## Table of Contents